alexeykovzel/pentago/README.md

-# Yellow-19
+# Pentago
-Yellow-19 is a Java project which provides the server-driven "Pentago" gaming.
+Pentago is a project which provides the server-driven "Pentago" gaming.

 ## Setup
 Building a project requires to run the following: